jluk/ACC-Documentation/How-to/acc-persisting-storage.md

 Upon initialization, every Cloud Console session searches for and mounts the storage account containing this tag.

+## Mounting a storage account
-## Mount Azure Files
+To mount an Azure Files storage account: <br>
-From your Cloud Console run: <br>
+1. Open a Cloud Console session
-`createclouddrive -s mySub -g myRG -n exName -f myShare`
+2. Run: `createclouddrive -s mySub -g myRG -n exName -f myShare`

 This will prompt you to restart the console or prompt you to create a new storage account if it does not already exist.